 Second, the interior space of the Cuisinart TOB-260N1 was a big factor.
 Why?
 Because it’s large enough to fit a 9 x 13″ in baking pan.
 During our testing we baked a cake inside of the Cuisinart and had great results; it was perfectly cooked on the outside but moist on the inside.
 Cooking time was also a few minutes less than what the packaging suggested, which in our book is a plus.

 Unfortunately, the Breville just isn’t wide enough to fit a 9 x 13″ pan, and nor is the Panasonic FlashXpress, needless to say.
-And I should note that the Cuisinart can toast up to 9 pieces of bread at the same time, where as the Breville 6 pieces and the FlashXpress 4.
+And I should note that the Cuisinart can toast up to 9 pieces of bread at the same time, whereas the Breville 6 pieces and the FlashXpress 4.
+Also, with Cuisinart, you can customize the number of slices of toast to make – from 1-2, 3-4, 5-6, or 7-9.

 Following that we then folded in price.
 The Cuisinart is cheaper than the Breville, so the barrier to entry is far lower with what is arguably comparable results, though the Breville did out perform when it came to how consistent the golden hue on the toast was.